Absolute3/Quickie/README.md

 # Quickie
 Small Mini Project
-Just has fast links, can edit howwver we want
+Just has fast links, can edit however we want